Average lifting capacity of men

 Building strength takes time, patience, and proper technique.

-Whether you’re lifting your first 135 lb barbell or aiming for twice your bodyweight, progress is always possible.
+Whether you’re handling your first 135 lbs barbell or aiming for twice your bodyweight, progress is always possible.

 Focus on: